Dallas, Houston face flood threat, with hail and tornado potential farther west

 Those “mesoscale convective systems” have a tendency to race east or southeast at night, lasting until their demise the following morning.

-Contributing to the active pattern is high pressure located in the eastern U.S.; clockwise winds around it are inducing a moist flow out of the south and southeast, pumping humid air northwards.
+Contributing to the active pattern is high pressure located in the eastern United States; clockwise winds around it are inducing a moist flow out of the south and southeast, pumping humid air northward.
 Those southerly winds are being reinforced by counterclockwise winds surrounding stagnant low pressure to the west.
-That low is also bringing very cold temperatures aloft, supporting continued thunderstorm activity.
+That low is also bringing very low temperatures aloft, supporting continued thunderstorm activity.

-Additional rounds of severe weather are expected across western and central Texas over the coming days, but predicting where storms will occur often depends on factors influenced by previous days’ storms.
+Additional rounds of severe weather are expected across western and Central Texas over the coming days, but predicting where storms will occur often depends on factors influenced by previous days’ storms.
 The wet pattern in eastern areas, meanwhile, should finally relent by the weekend.

 Sunday’s storms were picturesque, thrilling storm chasers

-The weekend featured rounds of severe thunderstorms from Texas Hill Country and the Panhandles north through the Colorado Front Range and adjacent western Kansas.
-At least one highly photogenic storm on Sunday dropped a picturesque tornado about fifty miles northwest of Lubbock near the town of Amherst, dazzling storm chasers.
+The weekend featured rounds of severe thunderstorms from Texas Hill Country and the panhandles north through the Colorado Front Range and adjacent western Kansas.
+At least one highly photogenic storm on Sunday dropped a picturesque tornado about 50 miles northwest of Lubbock near the town of Amherst, dazzling storm chasers.

 Here are some breathtaking images: